OluwadareLab/HiCARN/README.md

-# HiCARN: Resolution Enhancement of Hi-C Data Using Cascading Residual Networks
+# HiCARN: Super Resolution of Hi-C Data with a Cascading Residual Network

 ___________________
 ## Dependencies